We are a cooperative

 The workshop is open to members every Wednesday, Thursday, Friday and the first weekend of every month both Saturday and Sunday, and usually a couple of other Saturday each month.
 The workshop is only open daytimes.
 There is no formal teaching but there are people around to advise.
 Tools and wood are provided.

 Outside of courses and partnership projects, the workshop is only available for use by members of the cooperative, or guests of coop members.

 Membership of our cooperative is open to anyone who:

 - is 18 years old and over; is physically and mentally able to work safely and independently in the workshop;

-- has sufficient woodwork skills to be able to work safely and independently in the workshop (this is usually through joining our Intro to Green Woodwork course);
+- has sufficient woodwork skills to be able to work safely and independently in the workshop (this is usually through joining our Induction to the LGW Workshop course);

 Benefits of membership:

-- Our members’ workshop, currently open to members every Wednesday, Thursday, Friday and the first weekend of every month.
+- Use of the workshop, currently open to members every Wednesday, Thursday, Friday and the first weekend of every month.

-- Discounted courses, members who would like a woodwork skills recap are offered a 50% discount on Intro courses and on one day courses running midweek.
+- Discounted courses, members who would like a woodwork skills recap are offered a 50% discount on most of our courses.

-- Bringing friends and family, members may bring a friend or family member to use the workshop at a rate of £5/day.
+- Bringing friends and family, members may bring and supervise a friend or family member to use the workshop at a rate of £5/day.